As a parent you've a responsibility to look after the growth, health and welfare of your child.

 - the birth card given to you by the hospital or your midwife

 - your marriage or civil partnership certificate, if appropriate

 mygov has more about registering a birth in Scotland

 If you’re a transgender or non-binary parent who has given birth you’ll need to register as your baby’s mother on the birth certificate.

-Stonewall and the Equality Network have more about trans parenting rights.
+The Equality Network has more about trans parenting rights.